Fast GPU Linear Algebra via Compile Time Expression Fusion: Empirical Speed Comparison

-We ran each of these expressions 50 times, after two `warmup' runs to handle any JIT compilation and/or runtime costs, and computed the mean of each expression's runtime.
-In all cases, the standard deviation of the runtimes was negligible.
+We ran each of these expressions 50 times, after two `warmup' runs to handle any JIT compilation and/or run-time costs, and computed the mean of each expression's run-time.
+In all cases, the standard deviation of the run-times was negligible.
 Our test setup used an NVIDIA RTX 4090 GPU, with the CUDA backend used for each toolkit.
-Except for the { \tt chain} example, we used square matrices with $10$k rows/columns and 32-bit floating point numbers, totalling $\sim\!\!384$ GB per matrix.
+Except for the \mbox{ \tt chain} example, we used square matrices with $10$k rows/columns and 32-bit floating point numbers, totalling $\sim\!\!382$ MB per matrix.
 Results are shown in Figure~\ref{fig:res1}.

 Bandicoot is the fastest or on par with the fastest toolkit for the vast majority of the expressions.
-It must be noted that Figure~\ref{fig:res1} focuses only on the time it took to run a kernel after warmup runs, and as such the runtimes do not include extra overheads such as JIT compilation.
+It must be noted that Figure~\ref{fig:res1} focuses only on the time it took to run a kernel after warmup runs, and as such the run-times do not include extra overheads such as JIT compilation.
 Bandicoot has no such overhead, beyond the GPU driver's initial compilation of the generated kernel.
-Even ArrayFire, which is used directly from C++, suffers from some overhead as it has an internally-implemented JIT compiler and does not use any template metaprogramming.
+Even ArrayFire, which is used directly from C++, suffers from some overhead as it has an internal JIT compiler.

-Next, to demonstrate that Bandicoot's template metaprogramming framework is able to scale to arbitrary expressions at compile time, we adapted the { \tt add2} example to add an arbitrary number of matrices and computed the throughput achieved (in GB/s) by each toolkit.
+Next, to demonstrate the ability of Bandicoot's template metaprogramming framework to scale to an arbitrary number of matrices at compile-time, we adapted the \mbox{ \tt add2} example to add an increasing number of matrices and computed the throughput achieved (in GB/s) by each toolkit.
 This is a memory-bound operation, and thus we can easily compute the peak possible bandwidth.
-For the RTX~4090, with a 384-bit GDDR6X memory bus clocked at 1313~MHz, this is 1008~GB/s.
-Peak speeds are generally unachievable; using NVIDIA's { \tt nvbandwidth} tool, we computed a maximum achievable bandwidth of 868 GB/s.
+For the RTX~4090, with a 384-bit GDDR6X memory bus clocked at 1313~MHz, this is theoretically 1008~GB/s.
+Peak speeds are generally unachievable in practice; using NVIDIA's \mbox{ \tt nvbandwidth} tool, we computed a maximum achievable bandwidth of 868~GB/s.

-We again used square matrices with $10$k rows/columns, averaging the runtime over 50 trials.
-Figure~\ref{fig:res2} plots observed throughput as a function of the number of matrices being added.
-Only Bandicoot is able to generalise to arbitrary operations while maintaining peak memory bandwidth.
-Even the JIT of ArrayFire does not truly handle arbitrary expressions, and past 8 matrices it starts to run multiple separate GPU operations, severely degrading throughput.
+We again used square matrices with $10$k rows/columns, averaging the run-time over 50 trials.
+Figure~\ref{fig:res2} plots observed throughput as a function of the number of added matrices, ranging from 2 to 16.
+Only Bandicoot is able to maintain maximum achievable bandwidth across all tested cases.
+The achievable bandwidth for most other toolkits quickly drops beyond 2 matrices, and beyond 8 matrices it plateaus at about half the maximum bandwidth.
+While the JIT framework in ArrayFire is able to maintain high bandwidth up to 8 matrices, the throughput severely degrades past that point, eventually falling well below the other toolkits.